What Makes Visualizations Impactful?

 Choose the Right Chart Type

 One of the biggest struggles when it comes to telling an effective story with your data can be picking out the right chart type.
-There are an infinite amount, and each has unique attributes that can help you best get your message or data story across.
-While your data could potentially work with multiple charts, it is up to you as the creator to make sure you are selecting one that makes the data clear and concise for the consumer.
+There is an infinite amount, and each has unique attributes that can help you best get your message or data story across.
+While your data could work with multiple charts, it is up to you as the creator to ensure you are selecting one that makes the data clear and concise for the consumer.

 - What is the key point you want to communicate with your chart?